BangorUniversity/Research-Computing-Community/tutorials/data_storage/rclone.md

     >> -1 2021-01-22 14:06:58         1 download_demo
     ```

-- Download a folder that exists in the `bangor` remote .
+- Download a folder that exists on the `bangor` remote .

     ```sh